CharlesSS07/npy-volume-viewer/README.md

 Here, instead of a shebang, the python specified on the commandline is used.
 This assumes you have activated your vdb environment

 Note that to simply convert a npy to a vdb, a tmpdir is created on run, which contains the vdb used by blender.

+## Use

+Blender is used to view a vdb version of the npy.

+Middle click can be used to orbit the vdb.

+Hold shift to pan.

+Press z and select render to see the full visualization.